abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 echo ${SomeArray[*]} # prints '5 a ddd 44'
 ```
-In order to remove a particular element of an array, we need to explicitly use the key word **unset**.
+In order to remove a particular element of an array, we need to explicitly use the keyword **unset**.
 This way, the length of an array and all indices are automatically recalculated:
 ```bash
 unset SomeArray[2]
 echo ${SomeArray[*]} # prints '5 a 44'